ARLM-Keller/HylaFAX-Reloaded/README.txt

 <file> = full path to the file you want to send (PostScript, PDF, TIFF and PCL5 are supported, unless you have a server side script that can translate other types of document)
 <title> = mandatory after <file> (not to break existing code): this is the title displayed in the GUI for the preceding <file>
 available options:
 -to <number>                         add number to recipient list (this option can be specified multiple times) -at <datetime | time>                postpone send at given date / time - parsing follows current locale settings.
 Time is optional; if a time is specified, seconds are optional.
--notify <email>          success/failure notification address -retry <days,hh:mm | days | hh:mm>   keep retrying for the specified number of days / hours -dials <max>             maximum number of dials
+-notify <email>                      success/failure notification address -retry <days,hh:mm | days | hh:mm>   keep retrying for the specified number of days / hours -dials <max>                         maximum number of dials -send                                send data to the server -autoclose                           close after sending data to the server -regex <expression | "default">      override the "Number caption enabled" configuration option setting it to TRUE, either using the provided expression or the default
--send                    send data to the server -autoclose               close after sending data to the server Parameters that contain spaces MUST be enclosed in double quotes.
+-noregex                             override the "Number caption enabled" configuration option setting it to FALSE Parameters that contain spaces MUST be enclosed in double quotes.
 The -retry param is interpreted this way: if a comma is found, it is treated as days,hours; otherwise, if a colon is found, it is treated as hours (days=0); otherwise it is treated as days (hours=0).
 Example: